molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 One of the biggest changes in JavaScript in the last decade was the switch from loosely-connected scripts to ECMAScript modules (ESM).
 This affected both client-side and server-side JavaScript code.

-JavaScript programmers today take it for granted that they can pull a library dependency into client- or server-side JavaScript code with `npm install` or other package managers that build on the npm registry.
+JavaScript programmers today take it for granted that they can pull a library dependency into client-side or server-side JavaScript code with `npm install` or other package managers that build on the npm registry.
 A decade ago, this crucial infrastructure was still in its infancy.

 In client-side JavaScript, an early module format was Asynchronous Module Definition (AMD).
-It was used together with loaders like RequireJS or [SystemJS](https://github.com/systemjs/systemjs) and bundlers like r.js.
-In server-side JavaScript runtimes, the CommonJS module specification predates Node.js but Node.js made it made popular from 2009 on.
+It was used together with pioneer loaders like RequireJS or [SystemJS](https://github.com/systemjs/systemjs) and bundlers like r.js.
+In server-side JavaScript runtimes, the CommonJS module specification predated Node.js but Node.js made it made popular from 2009 on.

 ## ECMAScript modules